kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 According to the content of the topic, corresponding text is displayed.
 If one of the match strings given in TEXT[n] matches the content, then the corresponding text is displayed in the corresponding color.
-If the topics content doesnt match at all, nothing is displayed. n can be 0 to 9.
+If the topics content doesn't match at all, nothing is displayed. n can be 0 to 9.

 Example:
 <pre>